- Workforce management

 1. Time tracking

-A time and attendance system can help your employees utilize their time in doing meaningful work, instead of manually recording work hours.
+A time and attendance software can help your employees utilize their time in doing meaningful work, instead of manually recording work hours.
 HR software allows you to create digital timesheets that your HR department export to other relevant departments in your business.
 This also ensures your employees don't exceed 48 hours of work a week.

 2. Monitor leave